 The disease of addiction does not discriminate.
 Our clients range in age from 21 to 68 with an average age of 41.
 The men are from all racial, spiritual preference, educational level and socioeconomic backgrounds.

 While most of our residents are from the Denver metro area, there are a number of men who are from various areas in Colorado and the United States.

 Men who come into our doors operate out of a deep drive to drink and do drugs, but don’t know how to change their behavior.
 Our one-of-a-kind program uniquely breaks down the recovery process for these men and empowers them to take small steps forward that eventually become big steps.
 We then help them fill in the missing pieces of their lives.

 Step Denver, with our Peer Recovery-based Community, shows men that there is hope for restoring the problems in all phases of their lives:

-- The men work a program of recovery for their disease of addiction.
+- Working a program of recovery for their disease of addiction.

-- They obtain full-time, tax paying, payroll check jobs to begin the process of personal responsibility.
+- Obtaining full-time, tax paying, payroll check jobs to begin the process of self-sufficiency.